Brandon-Aguilar/notepipe/README.md

 * Python 3.10.6

 # How to Run
-Run ```Python3 WebSocketServer.py``` to launch the web socket server.
-It will launch on ```127.0.0.1:8001``` by default.
+Run ```build.sh``` to start docker for the application.
+It will launch the website on the port specified, default port 80.

-Launch a local web server and connect to ```teacher.html```.
-It should connect and provide the URL to connect to the room as a student at the top right.

-Use another window and connect to the URL.
-You should now be able to see all the drawings from the teacher.

 # TODO